How to Have Deeper Conversations: Mastering the 6 Levels of Conversational Depth

 2. We are revealing the content of our mind with each other in real time.
 No more reading between the lines, we get to see each other exactly as we think in that moment.

 Both of these things can be especially nourishing for people, as they are not that common in daily interactions.
-And this can create an intimate mental connection between the people involved.
+And this can create an intimate mental connection.

 Level 5: Emotional